vlsido/ica0002-2020/01-intro/lab.md

 You should be able to access the virtual machine with your SSH key.
 If not, please ask the teachers for help.
+## Task 5: Create Ansible playbook
+Note: example of first playbook you can find [here](01-demo).

+Step 1: Create your inventory file (use 01-demo/hosts as example).
+Use [VM list](http://193.40.156.86/vms.html) to fill this file with your connection parameters.

+Step 2: Create *ansible.cfg*.
+You can just copy the contents from 01-demo/ansible.cfg.

+Step 3: Create Ansible role.
+You can just copy the contents from 01-demo/roles/test_connection/main.yaml.

+Note: Folder structure and names matters.
+Same as name of file: *main.yaml*

+Step 4: Create Ansible playbook.
+You can just copy the contents from 01-demo/test_ansible.yaml.

+Step 5: Run Ansible playbook: `ansible-playbook test_ansible.yaml`.
+You should see only "ok" messages.